CTL Principle on Indigenization

 The Calls to Action redress the legacy of residential schools and advance the process of Canadian reconciliation.
 Many of the Calls to Action are aimed at Canadian society as a whole, others have a direct link to post-secondary education.

-- Canada officially adopts U. N. Declaration on the Rights of Indigenous Peoples.
+Canada officially adopts U. N. Declaration on the Rights of Indigenous Peoples.
 May 10, 2016.
+As Indigenous Affairs Minister Carolyn Bennett said:

 Source: Canada officially adopts UN declaration on rights of Indigenous Peoples article, CBC